 FOR IMMEDIATE RELEASE

-Following the launch in December, ITPC plans to use the toolkit to conduct extensive hands-on treatment education training in select countries around the world.
+Using the toolkit, ITPC will also conduct hands-on treatment education training in select countries in Asia, Africa, and the Caribbean.